 When I was young and foolish, I owned a car with t-tops.
 I wasted a lot of gas in those days, driving through Rocky Mountain National Park and other scenic places.
 Even when the t-tops were on the car, it was amusing to look up and see blue sky instead of color-coordinated plastic.

 One Sunday morning, my girlfriend and I went out to the carport to take the car for a spin, with this being in an apartment complex where residents could rent a carport if they so chose.
 When I turned the corner to my space, my heart sank as I saw that the t-tops were missing.
 Someone had stolen them during the night.
 I glanced at the space for my neighbor who had a Nissan 300ZX, also with t-tops, only to see that his t-tops were missing as well.
 Then I looked at the space for a Corvette I had often coveted, only to see that it too was missing its t-tops.
 We walked back to the apartment and I knocked on the door to the guy who owned the 300ZX to give him the bad news.
 I could tell he did not believe me, but I'll bet he did when he saw his car.

 I called the police and filed a report.
 The officer told me that the apartment complex often had incidents like that.
 I made a mental note to look for a new place to live.
-Luckily I had a second car so I was not forced to drive an open vehicle in the rain or snow.
+Luckily I also had an old Chrysler, so I was not forced to drive an open vehicle in the rain or snow.

 The next day I called my agent.
 He told me to call an adjustor and get replacement t-tops.
 I called the adjustor, but he didn't require me to travel to his office.
 All he needed was the police report, which made sense, given that there was nothing he could investigate.
 He gave me a telephone number of a business from which to obtain t-tops.
 This struck me as more than a little strange, as I expected him to tell me to go to the dealer and have new t-tops ordered.